Schedule Now Pay Bill

 ERCP procedure

-Endoscopic retrograde cholangiopancreatography (ERCP) uses a dye to highlight the bile ducts and pancreatic duct on X-ray images.
-A thin, flexible tube with a camera on the end, called an endoscope, is passed down your throat and into your small intestine.
+Endoscopic retrograde cholangiopancreatography (ERCP) uses a dye to highlight the bile ducts on X-ray images.
+A thin, flexible tube with a camera on the end, called an endoscope, goes through the throat and into the small intestine.
 The dye enters the ducts through a small hollow tube, called a catheter, passed through the endoscope.
 Tiny tools passed through the catheter also can be used to remove gallstones.

 Tests and procedures used to diagnose ampullary cancer include: